 The last time we had stood in an immigration queue the Dems were controlling the Legislature and the Executive, Federer and Nadal held all the slams, and, Sachin and Sehwag were opening the batting.
 It has been less than decade since, but does indeed seem like an eon.
 As the immigration bit being the only one we had any sort of control over on this nostalgic list, finally deciding to stand in one was a no-brainer.
 The yes-brainer was to decide as to which one.
 We had a week and the month was June and Europe seemed like a natural choice.
 Wife wanted one of those "if it is Tuesday, it must be Paris" trips while yours truly wanted to spend it all in the Raphael Rooms.
-After some deep discussion, we settled on Rome-and-a-bit.
+After some hard negotiation, we settled on Rome-and-a-bit.
 Three months or the time needed to binge watch all Rome documentaries on the planet, we had our passports renewed, visa stamped and heads muddled not being able to tell Caligula from Caracalla or Domitian from Diocletian or Bernini from Borromini.
 After eight hours in cattle class and a three Karan Johar movies to add to the torture, we were in Rome with barely enough sanity left to locate our taxi and get to our hotel.

 Borghese Gallery was our first stop on our first morning in Rome.
 It took the city's best museum and all of its Bernini Baroque masterpieces (the reaper, the raper and the refugee) to keep us from curling in a corner and going to sleep due to the jet-lag.
 After a hearty lunch, a stiff cappuccino and a long walk, we were more ready to take on the lesser known Museum of Ancient Art at the Palazzo Barberini where the haunting looks of Raphael's La Fornarina and Carravaggio's Judith left a lasting impression.
 Rogue's list of Rome's top sites and dodging the crowd to photograph them rounded off the day - Spanish Steps, Trevi Fountain, Pantheon and the Piazza Navona.
 Of these, the Pantheon is the oldest and also the earliest example of a Trump Tower i.e. the name on the building has very little to do with who made it.
 Although the facade has a "Marcus Agrippa" chiseled on it, it was Hadrian who built most of what you see today.
 But unlike Trump, Agrippa did not buy a building and etch his name, but it was Hadrian who decided to leave the wrong name in front to confuse the historians of the future.
 Pantheon is also the only Roman building to survive almost intact, as someone down the line had the foresight to convert it to a church preserving it till the modern era.
 Thanks to it, one gets to marvel at an example of ancient Roman engineering - a perfect hemispherical dome sitting on a room that is exactly large enough to contain its mirror image.
 Fountains in Piazza Navona, especially Bernini's Fontana dei Quattro Fiumi (Fountain of the Four Rivers) needs an honourable mention even on a long day of superlatives.
 Somewhere in between, we gave Carravaggio another chance to awe us with his St. Mathew series at the San Luigi dei Francesi (Church of St. Louis of the French).